lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Links, code snippets, etc. must make use of [Apple Markup](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/) syntax.

-All text is written in American English, grammatically correct (including punctuation, such as periods at the end of each sentence).
-Every phrase (even not being a complete sentence) is ended by a period.

-**Do**: `func summarizeFavorites()`

-**Don't**: `func summariseFavourites()`

 Links to related methods are encouraged and implemented by means of tags.
-That is, the referenced methog is marked with `- Tag: SomeTag` and the referencing method uses it as this: `[click here](x-source-tag://SomeTag)`.
+That is, the referenced method is marked with `- Tag: SomeTag` and the referencing method uses it as this: `[click here](x-source-tag://SomeTag)`.

+There's no blank lines between a documentation comment and the method being documented.

 [Return to Table of Contents](#table-of-contents)